Abdul Kalam, father of India's missile programme, dies at 83

 Kalam, who wrote a book called "Ignited Minds," became best known as a tireless campaigner for unleashing India's technological muscle and discouraging expensive imports from the West.

 Born on Oct.
-15, 1931 in Tamil Nadu, Kalam graduated from the prestigious Madras Institute of Technology in aeronautical engineering.
+15, 1931 in the southern state of Tamil Nadu, Kalam graduated from the prestigious Madras Institute of Technology in aeronautical engineering.

 Finance Minister Arun Jaitley expressed his condolences on Twitter: "We have lost an ideal citizen.
 May his soul rest in peace."